 More than that, you can make local playlists, inside of Rekordbox, and drag and drop tracks from anywhere – local music, or any of your streaming services into those playlists.
-A little icon shows you where the track is from, but apart form that, where the tracks are from begins to play into insignificance.
+A little icon shows you where the track is from, but apart from that, where the tracks are from begins to play into insignificance.
 It’s a glimpse of the future, and we like it.

 In many ways, this is the best implementation of the lot.
-You get Beatport, Beatsource, Deezer (the only platform to offer that), and SoundCloud Go+ – a wide choice of mainstream services.
+You get Tidal, Beatport, Beatsource, Deezer (the only platform to offer that), and SoundCloud Go+ – a wide choice of mainstream services.

 But uniquely among DJ platforms, you also get access to three streaming services not yet spoken about.
 They are iDJPool (a pro DJ download pool), VJ-Pro (a video pool for Video jockeys), and Digitrax (a karaoke specialist).

 These are bit different than the other music streaming providers.
 These are only for professional, working DJs, and it appears are only legal for use in the USA.
 But if that’s you, you’ll enjoy the upfront commercial DJ edits and dancefloor-friendly versions of tracks that are lacking from the other services.